octobox/octobox/docs/INSTALLATION.md

 n.b. you will be required to log into the oauth app (to allow access to the notifications scope), followed by the github app (to allow access to installed app data).

-To process events recieved from the webhook, ensure you have a sidekiq worker running as well as the rails server: `$ bundle exec sidekiq -C config/sidekiq.yml`
+To process events received from the webhook, ensure you have a sidekiq worker running as well as the rails server: `$ bundle exec sidekiq -C config/sidekiq.yml`

-If you wish to run the GitHub app locally and still recieve webhook events, use a service like <https://ngrok.com> to create a public url (`https://my-octobx.ngrok.com`) and use instead of http://localhost:3000 for all oauth and GitHub app config urls.
+If you wish to run the GitHub app locally and still receive webhook events, use a service like <https://ngrok.com> to create a public url (`https://my-octobx.ngrok.com`) and use instead of http://localhost:3000 for all oauth and GitHub app config urls.

 ## Open links in the same tab